myunginro/CSE6250-Longitudinal-ICU-Transformers/README.md

 ## Requirements
-Access to the MIMIC-III dataset is required, https://mimic.physionet.org/.
-Download the CSVs
+Access to the MIMIC-III dataset is required, https://mimic.physionet.org/, and download the CSVs.
+The following modules are also required:

 - Numpy
 - Pandas
 - PySpark
 - Keras
+- MatPlotLib

+## File Management
+Clone the benchmark reference repo, extract MIMIC-III dataset into the /data/ folder of the root.
+Replace three files in the benchmark as follows, with the three files in the /In_Hospital_Mortality/ folder of this repo:

+- extract_subjects.py - replace corresponding file in /mimic3benchmark/scripts/
+- main.py - replace corresponding file in /mimic3models/in_hospital_mortality/
+- mimic3csv.py - replace corresponsing file in /mimic3benchmark/

 ## ETL
 1. put the main.py inside "<your-path>\CSE6250-Longitudinal-ICU-Transformers\<your-name>\mimic3models\in_hospital_mortality"